 Here are some examples of unhealthy boundaries:

-- Controlling boundaries: Having controlling boundaries means that you try to control your partner’s behavior, thoughts, or feelings.
-This can be emotionally abusive and can lead to resentment and a lack of trust in the relationship.
+Controlling boundaries: Controlling boundaries are those where one person tries to control their partner’s behavior, thoughts, or feelings.
+This can be emotionally abusive and can lead to detachment, resentment, and a loss of trust.

-- Dependent boundaries: Having dependent boundaries means that you rely on your partner for your own sense of self and well-being.
+Dependent boundaries: Dependent boundaries indicate that one person relies excessively on the other, making the relationship non-con for wholesome growth self and well-being.
 This can develop into codependency and can make it hard for you to have a healthy, independent sense of self.

 Final Words